IoTAccessControl/RapidPatch/HOWTO.md

 # 1. Choose your devices and port the Runtime

-Here we use the STM32F407 devices as an example to show how to run RapidPatch in real devices.
+Here we use the STM32F407 device as an example to show how to run RapidPatch in real devices.

 ![STM32F407 Device](STM32F407.PNG)

 Here we use the Keil Project in VulDevices/Keil-Baremetal-Projs/STM32L475 as an example.

-You can use the prebuild firmware IoTPatch.afx in direction VulDevices/Keil-Baremetal-Projs/prebuild/.
+You can either use the prebuild firmware IoTPatch.afx in directory VulDevices/Keil-Baremetal-Projs/prebuild/ or use the platform-io project in directory VulDevices/PlatformIO/stm32f4xx (using the stm32_f407 env).

 # 2. RapidPatch Workflow